 Jefferson Book Club

-In the past, JBC participants have examined topics ranging from the influence of Scottish Enlightenment thinkers on the architects of the United States government to Tocqueville and James Fenimore Cooper’s 19th century visions of the future of the American republic.
-2016-17 discussions will focus on the theme of the exercise of speech in a liberal and open society, with JBC members exploring works including Hume’s “Of the Liberty of the Press”; primary source documents such as the Sedition Act and Virginia and Kentucky resolutions; and selections from Feredi’s On Tolerance, Balckstone’s Commentaries, and Mill’s On Liberty.
+In the past, JBC participants have examined topics ranging from the influence of Scottish Enlightenment thinkers on the architects of the United States government to Tocqueville and James Fenimore Cooper’s 19th century visions of the future of the American republic, and specific works including Hume’s “Of the Liberty of the Press”; primary source documents such as the Sedition Act and Virginia and Kentucky resolutions; and selections from Feredi’s On Tolerance, Balckstone’s Commentaries, and Mill’s On Liberty.

 Students are eligible to receive one hour of course credit for participating in the JBC.
 For more information about 2018-19 meetings of the Jefferson Book Club, please contact Professor of Political Science and JBC Coordinator Jay Dow, at DowJ@missouri.edu.